nickbrandt/GitLab/doc/ci/troubleshooting.md

 for an external CI service.
 If you don't use pipelines for your project, then you should disable **Pipelines must succeed** so you can accept merge requests.

+### "The pipeline for this merge request did not complete.
+Push a new commit to fix the failure or check the troubleshooting documentation to see other possible actions." message

+This message is shown if the merge request pipeline or merge train pipeline has either failed or been canceled.
+If the merge train pipeline has failed, check the failure and determine if you need to re-add the MR to the train or push a commit to fix the failure.
+If the merge train pipeline was canceled try re-adding it to the train or use the shortcut command `/merge`.
+If the merge request pipeline was canceled or failed, please retry the job or push a new commit to fix the failure.

 ## Pipeline warnings

 Pipeline configuration warnings are shown when you: